microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 While microCT imaging allows for non-destructive, fully 3D imaging of dental research samples with implants, such imaging is a challenging task due to the presence of these metal parts with high density and X-ray absorption within the samples.
 A decalcification step reduces the density of the sample but inevitably leads to the loss of information on the bone microstructure making the simultaneous assessment of the bone and vessels impossible [@doi:10.1038/s41598-017-13632-5].
-For distiguising the vasculature from both the metal implants and the mineralized bone tissue, the vasculature has to be instilled with a suitable contrast agent.
+For distinguishing the vasculature from both the metal implants and the mineralized bone tissue, the vasculature has to be instilled with a suitable contrast agent.
 The X-ray absorption characteristics of µAngiofil make it possible to visualize and distinguish between soft tissue, bone tissue, contrast agent-filled vessels as well as metal implants according.
-In the resulting tomographic datasets these regions of interest can easily be distiguished based on to their gray values ranges, as shown in Fig. @fig:6, Panel C.
+In the resulting tomographic datasets these regions of interest can easily be distinguished based on to their gray values ranges, as shown in Fig. @fig:6, Panel C.
 Tomographic imaging of such samples and straightforward segmentation of features of interest without cumbersome post-processing (Fig. @fig:6, Panel D) is enabled without requiring a decalcification step.

 ![**microangioCT of the peri-implant vasculature of a minipig mandibula.**
   Panel A: Maximum intensity projection image of the minipig mandible dataset with 4 metal implants and µAngiofil-perfused vessels.
   Panel B: virtual transversal section through the dataset showing an implant within the mandible.
-  The colored circles mark structures with distinguishably different grey values.
+  The colored circles mark structures with distinguishably different gray values ranges.
   See the histogram distribution and corresponding peaks with colors legend in panel C.
-  Such differences in grey levels allow a straightforward segmentation of the structures of interest as displayed in the 3D visualization in panel D.
+  Such differences in gray levels allow a straightforward segmentation of the structures of interest as displayed in the 3D visualization in panel D.
   Scanning parameters (SKYSCAN 2214): accelerating voltage 100 kV, voxel size 8.0 µm, 1 mm copper filter, rotation step 0.18°, 360 degrees scan, frame averaging 4.](images/Fig6_Segmentation.png){#fig:6}